TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

+This is a common Jenkins misconfiguration when backup files are exposed.

-This type of passwords can be easily decrypted.
+This type of password can be easily decrypted.
 However, to do this we need to access the `master.key` and `hudson.util.Secret` Jenkins secrets.

 Fortunately for us, these files are present under the `/secrets` folder: